If a vehicle does not have a windshield, and the driver is required to wear eye protection by chapter 46.37

 The test must:

 (a) Use a steel projectile three-eighths inches in diameter, weighing 1.56 ounces approximately two and one-half inches long with a conical point of ninety degrees included angle, the point having a spherical radius no greater than .020 inches and a hardness of 60(10) on the Rockwell "C" scale, which must be freely dropped from a height of fourteen feet above the EPD.
 The projectile may be guided, but not restricted in its vertical fall by dropping it through a tube extending to within approximately four inches of the impact area.
 The impact area must be on the forward optical surface and within one-inch diameter circle centered over the eye opening.
-The impact point shall be perpendicular to a plane tangent to the impact area.
+The impact point must be perpendicular to a plane tangent to the impact area.

 (b) Not allow penetration of the projectile through the EPD.
-Cracking or piercing of the EPD is permissible provided that the projectile does not pass through or remain lodged in the EPD lens, but is repulsed by the EPD, and that no particles of the EPD shall break loose from any eyeward surface of the EPD.
+Cracking or piercing of the EPD is permissible provided that the projectile does not pass through or remain lodged in the EPD lens, but is repulsed by the EPD, and that no particles of the EPD will break loose from any eyeward surface of the EPD.

 (c) Be performed at room temperature (sixty-five degrees to eighty-five degrees F) under normal humidity conditions.

 (d) If plastic materials are used, expose the EPD to a test to determine the flame-propagation rate.
 The specimen must be ignited by holding one end of the specimen horizontally at the top of a luminous three quarter-inch Bunsen burner flame in a draft-free room.
-The rate of propagation of burning, after removing the flame from the specimen, determined by a stop watch, shall be one inch or less per twenty-four seconds.
-A faster rate of propagation shall be cause for rejection.
+The rate of propagation of burning, after removing the flame from the specimen, determined by a stop watch, must be one inch or less per twenty-four seconds.
+A faster rate of propagation will be cause for rejection.

 (9) Have lenses that comply with the following requirements: